Order of Mark Master Masons: United Kingdom

+Within the British Federation of Le Droit Humain, the Most Puissant Grand Commander of the Federation is the guardian of all side degrees, including the Mark.
+A member of the British Federation may apply for the Mark degree three months after being raised to the degree of Master Mason.
+Membership of the Mark is a prerequisite to join the Royal Ark Mariner degree and the Holy Royal Arch.
+This latter requirement means the Mark is also, by extension, a prerequisite to join the Knights Templar.

 The Grand Lodge of Mark Master Masons of Greece and its Lodges Overseas, was formed on 7 October 1993 by the Grand Lodge of Mark Master Masons of England and Wales and its Districts and Lodges Overseas, presiding the then Pro Grand Master MW Bro.
 Lord Swansea.
 The Degree of the Royal Ark Mariner was put under the control of the Grand Lodge of MMM and the first Lodge of RAM was constituted in October 1996.